notrueindian/jekyll/parliament-of-knives.md

 >Principles of Play
 >
->Parliament of Knives is a team-based game of social alliances and deceptions.
+>Social Game: Parliament of Knives is a team-based game of social alliances and deceptions.
 The characters try to gain Prestige and earn a victory by fulfilling their party's objective.
 While they do this, they try to ensure the country doesn't collapse - because if that happens, everyone loses.
 >
->Though this game encourages you to be a sneaky character, the OOC channels are snark-free zones.
+>Keep OOC friendly: Though this game encourages you to be a sneaky character, the OOC channels are snark-free zones.
 They're channels for friendliness and warmth among players.
 Your characters might not be friends, but you all should be!
 So to ensure this, you're asked to refrain from mean jokes, heavy sarcasm or sniping in the OOC channels.
 >
->The lore of the world is limited.
-We have the Essential Truths and the information channels.
+>Lore has to be confirmed: The lore of the world is limited.
+We have the Basic Truths and the information channels.
 Characters are free to invent details of the world as they play but all of these are details are liable to be overruled by the facilitators.
 If you're doubtful of a detail invented by you or another character, ask a facilitator.

 You can add or change these as per the needs of your game!

-**Track Votes and Prestige**: Facilitators need to handle the backend of votes, proposals and prestige.
-They need to calculate which proposals have been passed and make sure an accurate tally of prestige is maintained.
+**Track Votes and Prestige**: Facilitators need to handle the backend work of votes, proposals and prestige.
+This includes setting up voting forms every week, calculating which proposals have been passed and maintaining an accurate tally of Prestige.

-**Bring the world to life**: The world responds to the actions of the council.
+**Simulate  Responsive World**: The world responds to the actions of the council.
 Facilitators communicate this through the News, which are text updates that can be delivered through an NPC or just narrated as a report.
 The game facilitators decide how the world will respond to the events of the Parliament and how that response should manifest.

- (This probably needs to be fleshed out more.)
+Facilitators should ensure that in their portrayal of a dynamic world, they don't overshadow the actions of the players or make their choices feel meaningless.

 ## Appendices

 ### Appendix 1: Forum / Chat Server Template

 -   Server
     -   Rules
     -   Announcements

     -   Admin Log
 -   General
     -   Welcome
     -   Game Talk
     -   Offtopic Talk
     -   Questions
     -   Recruitment
+-   Character and Party Info
+    -   Character Biographies ( with Portraits)
     -   Party Info
 -   Information
     -   News
     -   Active Proposals
     -   Nation Stats
+    -   Prestige Rankings
 -   Grand Parliament
     -   Entrance Hall
     -   Courtyard
     -   West Corridor

     -   East Corridor